Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Method

 Neural radiance fields represent a scene as a radiance field, a 5D function parametrized as a neural network mapping the current position $\vecpoint$ and viewing direction $\vecdirection$ to density $\vecdensity$ and radiance $\veccolor$.

 To allow controllable generation of complex scenes, we adopt a compositional strategy where each object in the scene is modeled with a dedicated NeRF model \cite{Menapace2022PlayableEnvironments,mueller2022autorf,xu2022discoscene}.
 The scene is rendered by sampling points independently for each object and querying the respective object radiance field $\netcanonical_i$.
+The results for all objects are then merged and sorted by distance from the camera before being integrated.

 All objects are assumed to be described by a set of properties whose structure depends on the type of object, \emph{e.g.} a player, the ball, the background.
 We consider the following properties: \begin{itemize} \item \emph{Object location}.
 Each object is contained within an axis-aligned bounding box $\vecbboxthree_i$ which is defined by size and position.
 In the case of the ball, we additionally consider its velocity to model blur effects (Sec.~\ref{sec:objs}). \item \emph{Object style}.
 All objects have an appearance that may vary in different sequences, thus we introduce a style code $\vecstyle_i$ as an additional property for all objects.
 Since it is difficult to define such style information a priori, we assume it to be a latent variable and learn it jointly during training. \item \emph{Object pose}.
 Articulated objects such as humans require additional properties to model varying poses.
 We model the deformation of articulated objects as a kinematic tree with ${\numjoints}_i$ joints and consider as object properties the rotation $\tensrotation$ and translation $\vectranslation$ parameters associated with each joint (Sec.~\ref{sec:deformation_modeling}). \end{itemize} From now on, we drop the object index $i$ to simplify notation.